stephaneworkspace/astrology/README.md

 ![Example](https://i.ibb.co/zRm7fsW/theme30avril2007.png)

 # Use of example
-Create a data.json, modifie example/svg.rs for the path of swissephem files and execute svg in example
+Create a data.json, modify example/svg.rs for the path of swissephem files and execute svg in example

 # Use of library